irizvanoghlu/Avantus/README.md

 Follow these steps to run DER-VET through your command line on your local computer.

 1. #### Clone/download this repository onto your local computer.
+    When cloning a repo with 'git clone', if you do not specify a new directory as the last argument, it will be named `DER-VET`.
+Alternatively, you can specify this and name it as you please.
+Regardless of what the downloaded folder is named or located, this new directory becomes the 'root directory' of dervet.

+    >The *root directory* refers to the folder with folders/files such as
+   > `dervet`, `data`, `test`, `README.md` (this file), `Model_Parameters_Template_DER.csv`, and `run_DERVET.py`.

-2. #### Clone/download the sub-repository, [StorageVET](https://github.com/epri-dev/StorageVET), onto your local computer in the root of the dervet folder (created in the previous step).
+2. #### Clone/download the sub-repository, [StorageVET](https://github.com/epri-dev/StorageVET), onto your local computer in the *root directory* as `storagevet`.

 3. #### Install [Anaconda](https://www.anaconda.com/products/individual) for python 3.**
    >It is recommended for Windows users to install and use Anaconda.